RULE NO. 13: Instant Replay

 - Whether any unsportsmanlike acts or unnecessary contact occurred.

-- Whether a player fouled committed a boundary line violation prior to the foul or the ball touched out of bounds on a successful basket.
+- Whether a player fouled committed a boundary line violation prior to the foul or the ball touched out-of-bounds on a successful basket.
+[For purposes of this review, the Replay Center Official will look only at the position of the player’s feet at the moment they last touched the floor immediately prior to (or, if applicable, during) the foul.]

 - Whether an 8-second backcourt violation occurred before the player was fouled.